DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 **What logged in superusers can see and access:**

 .. note::
-    Even though we forgot to add the **Home** route to the whitelist and add permissions to the **Sample2** view, the superuser can still see those sidebar entries and has access to those pages as superusers can always see everything.
+    Even though we forgot to add the **Demo CSS** route to the whitelist and add permissions to the **Sample2** view, the superuser can still see those sidebar entries and has access to those pages as superusers can always see everything.